ssorj/quiver/impls/README.md

 starting with `quiver-arrow-` or `quiver-server-`.
 Any build or install logic should be placed in the project `Makefile`.

-The details of new implementations should be added by adding an `_Impl` instance to `python/quiver/common.py.in`.
+The details of new implementations should be provided by adding an `_Impl` instance to `python/quiver/common.py.in`.

 ## Arrow implementations